Anatomy of a review comment

 ### :gear: ADO Pilot — **review in progress**

 Analyzing 14 files (+412 / −87 lines).
-Expected completion: ~3 minutes.
+This comment will update when the review completes.

 <sub>ADO Pilot · [live progress](https://app.adopilot.dev/dashboard/reviews/{runId})</sub>